Navigating Deposition Corrections for Interpreted Testimony

 Following this guidance when working with interpreted depositions will allow attorneys to efficiently resolve legitimate interpretation disputes through the Rule 30(e) process.
 Blatant attempts to materially alter testimony after-the-fact will face scrutiny.
 By understanding the permissible scope of changes and taking proactive steps during the deposition, lawyers can effectively navigate interpreted testimony.

-Get in touch with the deposition and arbitration interpreting service All Language Alliance, Inc. to hire competent deposition interpreters for remote interpreted video depositions and for on-site depositions where deponents will speak French; German; Tigrinya; Cantonese; Shanghainese; Thai; Persian; Armenian; Punjabi; Mandarin; Russian; Thai; Vietnamese; Kunama; Mongolian; Anuak; Somali; Polish; Hebrew; Amharic; Mennonite Low German; rare Chinese dialects; and other rare and common foreign languages.
+Get in touch with the deposition and arbitration interpreting service All Language Alliance, Inc. to hire competent deposition interpreters for remote interpreted video depositions and for on-site depositions where deponents will speak French; German; Tigrinya; Cantonese; Shanghainese; Thai; Sinhala; Persian; Armenian; Tagalog; Punjabi; Mandarin; Russian; Thai; Vietnamese; Kunama; Mongolian; Anuak; Somali; Polish; Hebrew; Tamil; Amharic; Mennonite Low German; rare Chinese dialects; and other rare and common foreign languages.
+We also provide check deposition interpreters for high-stakes depositions where deponents speak Mandarin; Cantonese; Japanese; Korean; Thai; Vietnamese, and other less common foreign languages.

 #alllanguagealliance #depositioninterpreter #depositioninterpreterservices #legalinterpreter #legalinterpretingservices #depositiontranslator #depositiontranslationservices #depositionerratasheet #depositionobjection